Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Related Work

 Research on persona injection in LLMs has shown that prompt-based persona descriptions can reliably induce corresponding behavioral patterns. \citet{jiang2024personallm} demonstrated that BFI-based \citep{john1991big} personality traits are consistently expressed across both psychometric assessments and dialogue tasks.
 Subsequent work has examined how different persona specifications affect role-playing quality, finding that behavioral guidelines outperform descriptive sketches \citep{wang2025characterbox}, and evaluating dialogue quality through MBTI-based categorization \citep{cheng-etal-2025-exploring} or other broad dimensions such as warmth and neuroticism \citep{choi2024examining}.
 However, these approaches rely on coarse-grained, personality-centric representations.

-Other studies have investigated persona-induced behavioral changes in specific settings, including psychological portrayal \citep{huang2024humanity}, personality consistency in multi-agent interactions \citep{frisch2024llm}, strategy shifts in emotional support dialogues \citep{wu-etal-2025-personas}, and sentiment polarity effects \citep{jun-lee-2025-exploring}.
-While informative, these analyses remain task-specific and do not identify which attributes drive performance across general role-playing scenarios.
+Other works have investigated persona-induced behavioral changes in specific settings, including psychological portrayal~\cite{huang2024on}, personality consistency in multi-agents \citep{frisch2024llm}, strategy shifts in emotional support dialogues \citep{wu-etal-2025-personas}, and sentiment polarity effects \citep{jun-lee-2025-exploring}.
+While informative, these works remain task-specific and do not identify which attributes mainly drive role-playing performance.
+Our schema supports field-level diagnosis of performance-driving attributes.

-In contrast, we design a hierarchical profile schema with 5 top-level dimensions and 28 fields, and systematically vary three axes---\textbf{Familiarity}, \textbf{Structure}, and \textbf{Disposition}---to diagnose which factors genuinely drive RPA performance.